Build on Your Property

 - installation or replacement of any fire alarm system

-Note: Designated heritage properties have additional requirements when a building permit is required.
+- Heritage buildings require a heritage alteration permit for alterations to siding, roofing materials and windows, and also when the scope of the work being done would require a building permit.
 Information for property owners of a designated heritage property or a property listed on the Heritage Holding Bylaw is available here.

 Building permits are NOT required if the entire scope of the project consists only of: